sooriyaarachchi/pybites.github.io-src/content/generators.md

 	Checking IP 192.168.0.255
 	-- output --

-(No StopIteration because the for loop catches that for you)
+(Note the lack of StopIteration.
+This is because the for loop catches that for you).

 ##Conclusion

 Generators are extremely useful for keeping memory usage low.
-Not a huge deal for your run of the mill script at home or on your laptop but definitely worth keeping in your coding arsenal.
+Not a huge deal for your run of the mill script at home or on your laptop but definitely worth keeping in mind and learning for your coding arsenal.

 > There are many ways to skin a… actually, we’re animal lovers here.
 There are many ways to code a solution!
 As I wrote the SSH script above I was thinking it’d be much easier to do it differently (not force the generator) but I wanted to for the sake of this post.